Copenhagen (tobacco)

 Copenhagen is a brand of dipping tobacco made by the U.S. Smokeless Tobacco Company.
-As with all tobacco products, it is addictive and contains several chemicals that are known carcinogens.
+Although it is considered a modified risk tobacco product (MRTP) it is still addictive and contains several chemicals that are known carcinogens.This is why a 2025 review article cautioned that the MRTP classification for Copenhagen Classic Snuff could contribute to public misperception and emphasized the need for post-market surveillance and discouraging initiation by non-users.

+FDA materials state the product was previously marketed (without modified-risk information) as Copenhagen Snuff Fine Cut.

 Packaging and cuts

 The product is available in pouches and different cuts of tobacco, including Fine Cut, Long Cut, and Extra Long Cut.
 Copenhagen Original Snuff, Long Cut, and pouches come in a 1.2 ounce can now made with a fiberboard bottom and metal lid, however, a few flavors still use the plastic bottom.
 The brand also offers other flavors like Wintergreen, Mint, Straight, Original, Southern Blend, and, seasonally, Black; all are available in long-cut, fine-cut, and pouches except for Black and Southern Blend.
 If it is offered as tax-exempt for use outside the US, the original flavor is packaged in an all-fiberboard bottom can with a tin lid, while all the rest of the flavors have a plastic can with the same lid as the original.

 Copenhagen dipping tobacco delivers varying contents of nicotine, depending on the cut.